Social Service Worker Certificate

 - A completed Social Service Worker Certificate Application (SSWCA) form (PDF, 488 KB)

-- Recommended: a completed Grade 12 program or an Adult Graduation Diploma
+- Completion of a Grade 12 program or the BC Adult Graduation Diploma

-- A completed Consent to a Criminal Record Check (CRC) form, resulting in a clear Criminal Record Check
+- A completed Consent to a Criminal Record Check (CRC) form, resulting in a clear Criminal Record Check, prior to your registration in HUMS 1671

-- At least 6 TRU credits (distance or on-campus)
+- A minimum of 6 TRU credits (distance or on-campus)

-33 credits total, with a GPA of 2.00 for each course required for completion of the credential, as follows:
+33 credits total, with a GPA of 2.00 for each course required for completion of this credential, as follows:

 Core Knowledge Requirements (27 credits)